skyneticist/gpt-cv/README.md

 When the asynchronous `request_vision` method is spun up in a new thread, it expects our new `update_message` function as the second parameter.
 The first parameter is the image itself.

-If it's in-process then "Context request received..." is displayed, otherwise "Done" is displayed.
+While waiting for the response from OpenAI the message "Context request received..." is displayed, otherwise "Done" is displayed.

 Now that we have it defined, place `update_message` inside of the main function: